An Online Event for an Industry Evolved

 Relevant, authentic content is key to attracting students to a degree program and pulling them through the admissions funnel.
 This presentation will give you a toolkit to develop a content marketing strategy from the ground up with limited resources, starting with journey mapping and persona building.
 Learn how to authentically connect with prospective students through curated content across multimedia platforms.
 Finally, hear best practices on how to integrate degree marketing content across your school and university to expand audience and reach, build brand, and meet enrollment goals.

-University of Virginia School of Data Science
+Director of Communication, University of Virginia School of Data Science

 Georgetown University McDonough School of Business